ixd-izmir/3101-iXD/daily/nov13tue.md

 ## Homework (Due: Nov 20, Tue 13:30)

+Edit the scenario and persona according to the comments you've received in class.

+Prepare the design brief and upload to your Drive project folder as **ixd3101f18_p1-5_design-brief.pdf**

+_Optional but useful to visualise your ideas before creating the brief:_ Prepare the wireframe and upload to your Drive project folder as **ixd3101f18_p1-5_wireframe.pdf** .
+Check the resources below on how to create wireframes and visualize only your scenario map, not the whole flow of the Kiosk UI

 Prepare the report of your project (the InDesign template we used last year under Drive/[formats]).
 Your report should contain all the project deliverables you created:
 - Analysis of the Kiosk: Critical Eye
 - Flowmap